Davin-IBM/Proof-of-Technology/DSX/Lab-2/README.md

 ## Objectives:
 Upon completing the lab, you will know how to:

-Connect to the database and read in the data

 1. Connect to a database and read data used for machine learning.
 2. Identify labels and transform data.